LucaBloise/Event-Driven-Molecular-Dynamics/simulation/README.md

 It does not compute observables or plots.
 The only responsibilities are:
 - Simulate event-driven molecular dynamics.
 - Apply the state/color transitions requested in the statement.
-- Write full system snapshots to text output files.
+- Write simulation output in delta-event format (`event-delta-v1`).
 - Write run metadata to a separate properties file.

 ## Dependencies